 While construction jobs account for a vast majority of occupational fatalities in the U.S., it’s not uncommon for people of other occupations – that are seemingly less risky – to die while performing their duties during the holidays.

-For example, a cashier or a bank assistant may get killed by a robber during a robbery gone wrong (theft and robberies spike during the holidays, according to police reports in Sherman Oaks and other neighborhoods in Los Angeles).
+For example, a cashier or a bank assistant may get killed by a robber during a robbery gone wrong (theft and robberies spike during the holidays, according to police reports in Los Angeles).

 A person may also die because of a defective product.
 It could be a remote control drone that was a Christmas gift and exploded during first use or an oven that caused a fire in the house during hectic holiday preparations… or even a vehicle with faulty brakes that resulted in a fatal car accident.

-But even if you aren’t drinking and driving on the streets of Sherman Oaks during the holidays – you may still become a victim of a pedestrian accident.
+But even if you aren’t drinking and driving on the streets of California during the holidays – you may still become a victim of a pedestrian accident.

 Those drunk drivers we warned you about above not only smash into other cars but also hit-and-run pedestrians and ram into bus stops, causing severe injuries or fatalities in pedestrians.